- Start, finish and post race festivities take place at The Sullivan at Rock Hill – 283 Rock Hill Drive, Rock Hill, NY. Google Map

 - On site registration/packet pickup available on Saturday March 7th from 3:00 p.m. to 6:00 p.m.
-Registration/packet pickup on race day opens at 7:30am.
+Race Day Registration/packet pickup starts at 7:00am at The Sullivan.

 - Official start is 10am.

-- Early runner start at 9:30 am (finishing in 2 hours 30 minutes and slower).
+- Early runner start at 9:30 am available only to those who expect to finish in 2 hours 30 minutes or more.
 Subject to Race Director’s discretion.
-The spirit of the early start (walkers & runners) is so walkers and slower runners may finish with the pack and be able to join in with the post race festivities, food & awards ceremony.
-If you plan on finishing in less than 2.30 hours, do not take the early start option.
-Earlier starters who finish faster than 2.30 hours may not be eligible for awards.
+The course does not close, but we offer the Early Start so walkers and slower runners may finish with the pack and be able to join in with the post race festivities, food & awards ceremony.
+If you plan on finishing in less than 2.30 hours, please do not take the early start option or you may be DQ and not be eligible for awards.
 Please do not switch to a different start on race day.
 It creates a timing scoring chaos!

 - Walker Start is 8:30 a.m.
-Walkers must have one foot on the ground at all times (two off the ground you’re running!)
-Walkers who are seen running by spotters will be scored as runners.
+Walkers must have one foot on the ground at all times (two off the ground you’re running or flying!)
+Walkers who are seen running (or flying) by spotters will be scored as runners.

 - Personalized bibs when registered by February 15.